Staff Nurse Salary

 Pay by Experience Level for Staff Nurse

 Pay by Experience for a Staff Nurse has a positive trend.
 An entry-level Staff Nurse with less than 5 years of experience can expect to earn an average total compensation of $56,000 based on 1,054 salaries provided by anonymous users.
 Average total compensation includes tips, bonus, and overtime pay.
 A Staff Nurse with mid-career experience which includes employees with 5 to 10 years of experience can expect to earn an average total compensation of $62,000 based on 700 salaries.
 An experienced Staff Nurse which includes employees with 10 to 20 years of experience can expect to earn an average total compensation of $68,000 based on 780 salaries.
 A Staff Nurse with late-career experience which includes employees with greater than 20 years of experience can expect to earn an average total compensation of $72,000 based on 752 salaries.

 Pay Difference by Location

-For Staff Nurses, busy San Diego offers a higher-than-average pay rate, 49 percent above the national average.
-Staff Nurses will also find cushy salaries in Los Angeles (+23 percent), New York (+17 percent), Boston (+15 percent), and Philadelphia (+15 percent).
-Trailing the national average by 14 percent, St. Louis is the market with the smallest paychecks.
-Employers in Columbus and Atlanta also lean toward paying below-median salaries (11 percent lower and 5 percent lower, respectively).
+For those looking to make money, Staff Nurses in Los Angeles enjoy an exceptional pay rate, 25 percent above the national average.
+Staff Nurses will also find cushy salaries in Phoenix (+20 percent), Boston (+15 percent), Houston (+15 percent), and Philadelphia (+15 percent).
+Trailing the national average by 13 percent, Columbus is the market with the smallest paychecks.
+St. Louis and Birmingham are a couple other places where companies are known to pay below the median — salaries are 13 percent lower and 11 percent lower, respectively.

 Related Job Salaries